 As early as the late 18th century, explorers began trekking the valley along the Mojave River.
-The Spanish missionary Father Francisco Garces, the explorer Jedediah Smith and government topographer John C. Fremont were among the earliest non-natives to the area, but it was the discovery of silver and gold that brought large numbers of settlers.
+They encountered native American people living along this trade route that connected coastal tribes with those along the Colorado River.
+Spanish missionary Father Francisco Garces, explorer Jedediah Smith and government topographer John C. Fremont were among the earliest to the area, but it was the discovery of silver and gold that brought large numbers of non-native immigrants.

 The area witnessed many struggles between the original inhabitants and the later settlers.
-In January 1867, the last Native American battle was fought a few miles east of what is now Apple Valley, at a place called Chimney Rock.
-Today, people of many ethnic cultures live together in the peaceful surroundings of the valley, and the legacy of these cultures is evident throughout the area.
-Chimney Rock is marked by a state registered historical monument, and the old mine shafts can still be seen in the surrounding hills.
+In January 1867, the last battle between the newcomers and Native Americans was fought a few miles east of what we now know as Apple Valley, at a place called Chimney Rock.
+Today, people of many ethnic cultures live together in the peaceful surroundings of the valley and the legacy of these cultures is evident throughout the area.
+Chimney Rock is marked by a state-registered historical monument, and old mine shafts can still be seen in the surrounding hills.

-Mrs. Ursula M. Poates (one of those early arrivals, settling around 1893) is credited with having named the area Apple Valley.
-Mrs. Poates promoted real estate around the “Gateway to the Golden Land of Opportunity.”
+Ursula M. Poates was one of those early arrivals, settling around 1893.
+She’s credited with having named the area Apple Valley.
+Poates promoted real estate around the “Gateway to the Golden Land of Opportunity.”
 The colorful and dynamic woman advertised the 640-acre “City of Apple” in numerous newspapers.
-Mrs. Poates claimed that the area was called “Appleton Valley” at the time.
+Poates claimed that the area was called “Appleton Valley” at the time.
 She is quoted as saying, “There were apples being grown along the river, but not by the ‘ton,’ so I just called it Apple Valley.”

 By 1914, apple growers were earning $350 to $500 per acre of fruit.
 Within a year and a half, the state legislature and the federal government had authorized the Victor Valley Water Project (the largest in the nation at that time), and the Santa Fe Railway began to lay double trackage to serve the anticipated needs of the area.

 Many orchards died, and the valley returned to its original landscape of quiet desert beauty.
-Finally (from 1944-46), frosts, heat and hail fell upon the surviving orchards.
+The final blow was from 1944-46, when frosts, extreme heat, and hail decimated the surviving orchards.
 For the next seven years, firewood — the only thing growers had left to sell — was carried across Cajon Pass for burning in the fireplaces of Los Angeles.

-The Town of Apple Valley is not just a place.
-Apple Valley is an experience.
-Here a family can have a real home, uncrowded and sun drenched.
-The air is clean and the neighbors friendly.
-The community was incorporated on Nov.
-28,1988 with a population of just 41,000.
+The Town of Apple Valley is so much more than just a location on a map, it’s an uncrowded and sun-drenched community.
+Here, a family can have a real home where the air is clean and the neighbors friendly.
+Incorporated in November 1988 with a population of just 41,000, it’s nearly doubled in size and still where you can find A Better Way of Life.
 The Victor Valley, in which Apple Valley is located, has a population of more than 400,000.